 The toys on your child’s activity jumper dashboard can:

 Before you buy a jumper, observe the types of toys your baby currently enjoys.
 Does she love toys that make noise?
 Flash brightly?
 Feel soft to the touch?
 Choosing a jumper with the right toys helps ensure that your child won’t lose interest in your investment.

-And down the road, if you want to add more toys — or replace worn ones with new ones — it’s easy!
-Toy links, which you can purchase alone or with fun gadgets already attached, easily clasp onto the side of your activity jumper to add extra entertainment for baby.
+Down the road, if you want to add more toys — or replace worn ones with new ones — it’s easy!
+Toy links, which you can purchase alone or with fun gadgets already attached, easily clasp onto the side of your activity jumper to add extra entertainment for your baby.

 If you choose to buy an activity jumper with powered toys, be forewarned that a set of new batteries (or two or three) are probably in your future.
 Jumpers with sounds and lights are wonderful and exciting for baby, but they do require an additional small investment.
 Rechargeable batteries could save you money in the long run, if you’re so inclined to purchase them.

 It’s a common parental fear that baby jumpers are unsafe.
 The reality, however, is that many parents swear by them, and they are still legally sold.
 In order to maximize your baby’s safety, please note the following tips:

 If you choose to purchase a doorway jumper, this section of our shopping guide is for you.
 A doorway jumper is an economical investment that can provide your child with hours of enjoyment, but it comes with a few of its own safety issues.